 Some companies report productivity surges of up to 40% through the introduction of music therapy into the workplace, along with increased job satisfaction.

 In fact, a recent study by McGill University also found that music can “activate the brain’s reward center and motivate learning” – in other words, it gets your dopamine levels to rise and boost motivation.

 So, put your headphones on and treat yourself to some lovely, melodious instrumentals of your favorite songs as you get to work.

 You’ll be surprised by how much more uplifted and subsequently motivated you will feel as you work, thanks to all that dopamine!

 With these 5 ways to trick your brain to do hard things, I hope you can jump right over the obstacles to your productivity and focus.

 Are you going to try regulating your dopamine levels with any of the tips above?
 I would love to hear from you!

 Pat Wyman is the CEO of HowtoLearn.com and an internationally noted brain coach known as America’s Most Trusted Learning Expert.

 Pat’s superpower is helping people learn, read and remember everything faster.
-She has helped over half a million people in schools and corporations such as Microsoft, Intel and Google improve their lives with her learning strategies, learning styles inventory and courses, including Total Recall Learning™.
+She has helped over half a million people in schools and corporations such as Microsoft, Intel and Google improve their lives with her learning strategies, learning styles inventory and courses, including How to Read a Book in a Day and Remember It and Total Recall Learning™.

 Pat is the best-selling author of more than 15 books, a university instructor, mom and golden retriever lover!